ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 $$tas-list-purpose /= "dloa"
 ~~~~~~

-TODO - define verification targets for each purpose.
+[^TODO] Define verification targets for each purpose.

-QUESTION - should this have a registry?
+[^Q] Should this have a registry?

 ### Claims

-A concise-ta-store-map may include lists of permitted and/or excluded claims [I-D.draft-ietf-rats-eat] that limit the applicability of trust anchors present in a cas-and-tas-map.
+A `concise-ta-store-map` may include lists of permitted and/or excluded claims {{I-D.draft-ietf-rats-eat}} that limit the applicability of trust anchors present in a `cas-and-tas-map`.
 A subsequent specification will define processing rules for evaluating constraints expressed in TA stores, TAs, CA certificates and end entity certificates.

-## Processing a concise-ta-stores RIM
+## Processing a `concise-ta-stores` RIM

-When verifying a signature using a public key that chains back to a concise-ta-stores instance, elements in the concise-ta-stores array are processed beginning with the first element and proceeding until either a matching set is found that serves the desired purpose or no more elements are available.
+When verifying a signature using a public key that chains back to a `concise-ta-stores` instance, elements in the `concise-ta-stores` array are processed beginning with the first element and proceeding until either a matching set is found that serves the desired purpose or no more elements are available.
 Each element is evaluated relative to the context, i.e., environment, purpose, artifact contents, etc.

-For example, when verifying a CoRIM, each element in a triples-group MUST have an environment value that matches an environment-group-list-map element associated with the concise-ta-store-map containing the trust anchor used to verify the CoMID.
-Similarly, when verifying a CoSWID, the values in a abbreviated-swid-tag element from the concise-ta-store-map MUST match the CoSWID tag being verified.
-When verifying a certificate with DICE attestation extension, the information in each DiceTcbInfo element MUST be consistent with an environment-group-list-map associated with the concise-ta-store-map.
+For example, when verifying a CoRIM, each element in a triples-group MUST have an environment value that matches an `environment-group-list-map` element associated with the `concise-ta-store-map` containing the trust anchor used to verify the CoMID.
+Similarly, when verifying a CoSWID, the values in a `abbreviated-swid-tag` element from the `concise-ta-store-map` MUST match the CoSWID tag being verified.
+When verifying a certificate with DICE attestation extension, the information in each DiceTcbInfo element MUST be consistent with an `environment-group-list-map` associated with the `concise-ta-store-map`.

 ## Verifying a concise-ta-stores RIM

-[I-D.draft-birkholz-rats-corim] defers verification rules to {{RFC8152}} and this document follows suit with the additional recommendation that the public key used to verify the RIM SHOULD be present in or chain to a public key present in a concise-ta-store-map with purpose set to cots.
+{{I-D.draft-ietf-rats-corim}} defers verification rules to {{RFC8152}} and this document follows suit with the additional recommendation that the public key used to verify the RIM SHOULD be present in or chain to a public key present in a `concise-ta-store-map` with purpose set to `cots`.

 # CDDL definitions

 The CDDL definitions present in this document are provided below.
-Definitions from {{I-D.draft-birkholz-rats-corim}}  are not repeated here.
+Definitions from {{I-D.draft-ietf-rats-corim}} are not repeated here.

 ~~~~~~
 concise-ta-stores = [+ concise-ta-store-map]